About Finnish comics

 In the 1980’s only few Finnish comics books were published annually.
 Now almost one hundred graphic novels and strip collections come out each year.
 Helsinki Comics Festival has also grown from a minor event to an international festival with dozens of foreign artists visiting each year.
 How did that happen?
 How has the Finnish comics scene grown up to be like that?

 Let’s take some steps back, say, at least 80 years.
-First Finnish comic in book form was published in 1911 (Professori Itikaisen tutkimusretki, ”Professor Mosquito’s Exploration”), but the first ”golden era” of Finnish comics took place in the 1920′s and 1930′s.
+The first Finnish comic in book form was published in 1911 (Professori Itikaisen tutkimusretki, ”Professor Mosquito’s Exploration”), but the first ”golden era” of Finnish comics took place in the 1920’s and 1930’s.
 International newspaper comic syndicates begun to dominate the field after the second world war, but before that a lot of comic strips were of Finnish origin.
 There was plenty of space for artists, both in newspapers and in magazines.

-The first daily Finnish newspaper comic strip was Herra Pulliainen (1927–33) by Akseli Halonen.
+The first daily Finnish newspaper comic strip hop over to these guys was Herra Pulliainen (1927–33) by Akseli Halonen.
 Comics that deal with topical issues or are otherwise boringly conventional tend to be forgotten quite quickly.
 Herra Pulliainen (Mr. Pulliainen) is something completely different: a feisty anarchist.
 Halonen did not create his character to educate children about good life like so many books and comics in his time.
 He depicted the world in all of its grotesque splendor.
 Pulliainen is a small, fat and balding nervous wreck who has fallen out with his immediate environment.
 He’s full of ideas: he pours a pot of hot water into the sea to make it swimmable; he tears his hair until screws fall out of his head; he is infuriated by his lack of hair, so he draws a few additional locks on his head.

 Other somewhat crazy, funny and famous Finnish comics of the era were e.g. Pekka Puupää by Ola Fogelberg, Herra Kerhonen by scriptwriter Veli Giovanni and artist Gösta Thilén and Junnu by Veli Giovanni and artist Alexander Tawitz.